 Hanson Cheng is the founder of Freedom to Ascend.
-He empowers online entrepreneurs and business owners to put the systems in place for growth and 10x their business.
+He empowers online entrepreneurs and business owners to put the HR automation systems in place for growth and 10x their business.

 Despite being responsible for managing human resources, the HR department is usually one of the most understaffed and overworked departments in many companies.
 This is because HR involves many manual, repetitive, and monotonous tasks—these range from recruitment to pay and benefits to everything else in-between.